aphyr/distsys-class/README.markdown

 # An introduction to distributed systems

+Copyright 2014, 2016 Kyle Kingsbury

-This course aims to introduce software engineers to the practical basics of distributed systems, through lecture and discussion.
-Participants will gain an intuitive understanding of key distributed systems terms, have a toolkit for reasoning about their own consensus and ordering problems, and understand the landscape of modern distributed systems.
+This outline accompanies a 12-16 hour overview class on distributed systems fundamentals.
+The course aims to introduce software engineers to the practical basics of distributed systems, through lecture and discussion.
+Participants will gain an intuitive understanding of key distributed systems terms, an overview of the algorithmic landscape, and explore production concerns.

 ## What makes a thing distributed?

 Lamport, 1987:

 >  A distributed system is one in which the failure of a computer
 >  you didn't even know existed can render your own computer
 >  unusable.